riv4wi/apirf.lumen/readme.md

 1 Vehicle *belongs_to 1* Manufacturer (belongsTo)
 1 Manufacturer *manufactures* N Vehicle (hasMany)

-The goal is to create a multilanguage RESTful API always trying best practices.
+The goal is to create a multilanguage RESTful API in Lumen, always trying best practices.
 Any observation is welcome!

 # How To #
-Check extended documentation in **apirf-laravel.master.pdf**
+Check extended documentation in **apirf-lumen.master.pdf**

 # Installation guide #